 The Agricultural Education and Communication department offers degrees of Master of Science and Doctor of Philosophy.
 While obtaining a degree in Agricultural Education and Communication, students may specialize in one of four areas:

-The master’s degree is offered in a traditional face-to-face format for on-campus students and through the Web for agricultural teachers, Extension personnel, and agriculture industry leadership professionals at a distance.
+The master’s degree is offered in a traditional face-to-face format for on-campus students or in an online format for students pursuing their degree from a distance.
 The master’s degree is designed to prepare graduates for teaching, research, extension, administrative, and leadership positions in the public and private sectors.
-The on-campus and master’s at a distance program typically take two years to complete.
-For more information on the distance program, visit the AEC e-Learning Institute.
-The doctor of philosophy degree primarily prepares students for careers as university faculty and is usually completed in three years.
+The on-campus and distance program each typically take two years to complete.